 I’m afraid of bears.
 There are a lot of people who would thoroughly enjoy a far-off bear encounter, but I’m not one of those people.
 When I’m backpacking, I carry bear spray, because I am 0% interested in making either friends or enemies from that portion of the animal kingdom.
 Bear encounters are becoming more common, and they can be deadly – just a few weeks ago, a woman died near Yellowstone after a bear encounter.

-If you’re going backpacking, hunting, or thru-hiking in bear country, you’d be a bit foolish not to have bear spray on your side, too.
+If you’re going backpacking, hunting, or thru-hiking in bear country, you’d have be a bit foolish not to have bear spray on your side.
 That’s why I put together this guide to the best bear sprays – so that you’re able to find a bear spray that fits your needs, your budget, and your trip.